qub-blesson/FedFly/README.md

 ### Code Structure

 The repository contains the source code of FedFly.
-The code is organised as:
+The overall architecture is divided as follows:

-1) Federated learning training code using FedFly in `FL_training` folder under `Central Server` folder.
+1) Central Server (Central Server for the FedAverage)
-2) Federated learning training code using FedFly in `FL_training` folder under `Source Edge Server` folder.
+2) Edge Servers (seperated as Source and Destination for migration)
-3) Federated learning training code using FedFly in `FL_training` folder under `Destination Edge Server` folder.
+3) Devices

-4) Federated learning training code using FedFly in `FL_training` folder under `Client/device` folder.
+The repository also arranges the Code folders according to the above described architecture.

 The results are saved as pickle files in the `results` folder on the Central Server.